DIAGNijmegen/rse-grand-challenge-metrics/README.md

 ## Getting Started

-[evalutils](https://github.com/comic/evalutils) requires Python 3.9 or above, and can be installed from `pip`.
+[Grand Challenge Metrics](https://github.com/DIAGNijmegen/rse-grand-challenge-metrics) requires Python 3.10 or above, and can be installed from `pip`.
-Please see the [Getting Started](https://comic.github.io/evalutils/usage.html) documentation for more details.
+Please see the [Getting Started](https://diagnijmegen.github.io/rse-grand-challenge-metricsusage.html) documentation for more details.